igordall/EPFL_IKEA/README.md

 We also used a k-Nearest Neighbors (kNN) algorithm to tackle the difficulty prediction.
 The principle behind kNN is to find a predefined number of training samples closest in distance to the new point and predict the label from these, relying on features from sentences that are believed to contribute to their difficulty.
 To compute the distance the algorithm will measure the similarity between sentences using sentences with similar lengths and complexities.

 Again using the technique 80/20, we got the results mentioned in the initial table.
-The outcome suggests poor predicting but better than identification capabilities, resulting in more false positives than false negatives
+The outcome suggests poor prediction with a Precision of 29% but still better than identification capabilities with a Recall of 19%, resulting in more false positives than false negatives.

 ### Decision Tree